zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/using-the-database-upgrade-tool.md

 You've upgraded your DXP database using the upgrade tool.

-If this was a trial upgrade and you want to shorten the upgrade time, tune your database for upgrade (if you haven't already) and if you suspect there's unnecessary data you can prune from the database, go [prune it](../upgrade-stability-and-performance/database-pruning-for-faster-upgrades.md).
-Then do another trial upgrade on DXP data backup copy.
-Otherwise, congratulations on your completed data upgrade!
+If this was a trial upgrade and you want to shorten the upgrade time, tune your database for upgrade (if you haven't already) and [review for and remove unnecessary data](../upgrade-stability-and-performance/database-pruning-for-faster-upgrades.md) from the database.
+Repeat this article as necessary.

 ## Next Steps